kessotolo/ConversationalCommerce/docs/architecture/decisions/0001-direct-module-imports.md

 3. Update developer documentation and onboarding materials (**Complete**)
 4. Monitor for any accidental recreation of bridge patterns (**Ongoing**)
 5. **Regularly clean up backup/test files and enforce no `.bak`/bridge files in the codebase.**

+## 2024-06 Update: Order API & Service Refactor

+- All order business logic is now in the service layer (`order_service.py`), with DRY error handling and transaction management.
+- This refactor further reduces direct module imports and centralizes business logic, error handling, and transaction boundaries.